 Protecting Your Construction Site from Fire, Water and Theft

-Long after the workday ends, risks continue at construction sites, as fire, theft and water can cause significant property damage and can potentially delay project timelines and impact budgets.
-The presence of combustible materials, the lack of effective security controls and unstable structural elements can make sites more vulnerable to loss.
-Buildings under construction or renovation are particularly susceptible because they are unoccupied with portions unprotected from inclement weather.
+Long after the workday ends, risks continue at construction sites, as fire, theft and water can lead to significant property damage and can potentially delay project timelines and impact budgets.
+The presence of combustible materials, the lack of effective security controls and unstable structural elements make sites more vulnerable to loss.
+Buildings under construction or renovation are particularly susceptible because they are unoccupied with portions that may be unprotected from inclement weather.
 This increased risk, along with daily changes in construction activities and building progress, presents a unique challenge to those in charge of managing site protection.

 Fire Risks and Controls

-As mentioned above, buildings under construction have a greater potential for significant property damage from fire, especially before fire suppression systems are installed and operational.
+Buildings under construction or undergoing repairs or preventive maintenance can have a greater potential for significant property damage from fire, especially before fire suppression systems are installed and operational.
 Secure site access by fencing the area to avoid vandalism and other losses.
 These guidelines can help reduce the risk of fire on site.

 - “Hot work” – cutting, welding and grinding.
-Many construction fires are caused by the improper use of torches for cutting, soldering, roof work, blazing and welding.
+Many construction fires are caused by the improper use of torches, grinders, saws, and other tools that generate heat or sparks.
+Tasks with these tools typically include welding, cutting, soldering, brazing and applying roofing systems.
 Contractors should develop and enforce a formal, written, hot-work permit system with all trades and subcontractors based on NFPA 241, Standard for Safeguarding Construction, Alteration, and Demolition Operations.

 - Smoking.
-Careless smoking is a leading cause of fires.
-To reduce the chance of fire, smoking should be prohibited inside any building, outside in the vicinity of combustible materials and fuel storage, and strictly enforced. ”No Smoking” signs should be posted at all points of entry.
+Careless smoking remains a significant risk for fire.
+To reduce the risk, smoking should be prohibited inside any building, outside in the vicinity of combustible materials and fuel storage, and strictly enforced.
+No-smoking signs should be posted at all points of entry.
 If smoking is allowed, it should only be permitted in designated areas.

 - Temporary electrical writing and temporary lighting.
 Many fires are started by improperly installed or maintained temporary electrical systems.
 Temporary electrical wiring and equipment for light, heat or power purposes should be installed in accordance with the requirements of the National Fire Protection Association (NFPA) 70® National Electrical Code and inspected regularly by a qualified electrician.